Tracing Affordance and Item Adoption on Music Streaming Platforms: Concluding remarks

 \section{Concluding remarks}

 In a time where the modern music streaming platform encapsulates a myriad of modes of accessing content, users may and do personalise their platform use in highly varied ways.
 By acknowledging, assuming and confirming the diversity of user platform behaviour, our work traces the interconnected yet surprisingly sequential factors which drive affordance and item adoption.
-Our results paint a highly complex picture of user platform behaviour whereby time-of-day preference mediates low-level platform behaviour (activity levels) while affordance adoption preference mediates the ultimate higher-level decision to adopt content into one's $O$ catalog, a factor which is indeed more reflective of musical taste.
+Our results paint a highly complex picture of user platform behaviour whereby time-of-day preference mediates low-level platform behaviour (activity levels) and affordance adoption distributions, while affordance adoption preference mediates the ultimate higher-level decision to adopt content into one's $O$ catalogue, a factor which is indeed more reflective of musical taste.

-Coming full circle, the heterogeneity of item adoption and its subsequent impact brings into question the nature of what constitutes an $O$ stream - after taking into consideration the role of adoption, users are indeed found to be markedly less organic than was initially thought.
-This, in turn, may redefine what affordance adoption really is and perhaps most importantly, challenge the emerging literature which seeks to appraise $A$ influence via an $O$ comparison.
-Our work hints at the non-binary nature of $O$ which should be carefully considered and analysed.
-Although beyond the scope of this work, we suggest a fruitful future direction could be to explore non-human item adoptions (\hbox{i.e.,} item transfers from $O\rightarrow A | E $).
-We also advice for future work to explore the role of temporal preference upon adoption practices at varied degrees of abstraction be it weekly, monthly or longitudinal.
-On the whole, this work aims to hint at a direction that currently remains relatively unexplored in outstanding scholarship concerning the impact of RS on the diversity of user consumption: that user behaviour determines how recommendation affordances are being adopted.
-In practice, this type of work and approach could be utilised at the platform level to further the development of context-dependent RS, providing musical recommendations which are far more suited to the high variety of user's driving use cases.
+Coming full circle, the heterogeneity of item adoption and its subsequent impact in one's organic catalogue brings into question the nature of what constitutes an organic stream - after taking into consideration the role of adoption, users are indeed found to be markedly less organic than was initially thought.
+This, in turn, may redefine what affordance adoption really is.
+Although beyond the scope of this work, we also suggest that a fruitful direction for future work would be to appraise item adoption relative to affordance adoption, first and foremost by differentiating the impact of repeated exposure along user behavioural classes or by estimating the bidirectional transfer of items between $A$ and $E$ affordances.
+What is more, we also recommend to explore the role of temporal preference at varied degrees of abstraction be it weekly, monthly or longitudinal.

+On the whole, this work aims to hint at a direction that currently remains relatively unexplored in the scholarship concerning the impact of RS on the diversity of user consumption: that user behaviour determines how recommendation affordances are being adopted and apprehended.
+In practice, this type of work and approach could be utilised at the platform level to further the development of context-dependent RS , providing musical recommendations which are far more suited to the high variety of user's driving use cases.